Demonstration of sampling

 The output window

-The output window displays the frequency spectrum of the sampled sine wave.
-The red lines are the image components, the blue line is the component with the same frequency as the original signal.
-We can call this component "signal", however, we should not forget that this is not the input signal (the input signal is not shown).
-Depending on the frequency and settings, the level of the blue line and the input signal may be the same or different.
+The output window displays the frequency spectrum of the sampled sine signal.
+The red lines are the image components, the blue line is the output signal (component with the same frequency as the original signal).
+The input signal (output of the signal generator) is not visible on the graph, it can only be adjusted.
+Depending on the frequency and settings, the level of the output signal and the input signal may be the same or different.

 Amplitude spectrum of zero-order hold & pulse out